-- 1. Resolutions must be submitted by the stated deadline (Thursday, September 10, 2020, by 5:00 p.m.) using the online form (https://bit.ly/EDOM\resolutions).
-Submitters of resolutions must designate the name, e-mail address and telephone number of a contact person who is authorized to review the recommendations of the Resolutions Committee.
-The contact information will be used only by members of the Resolutions Committee and will not be included in the text of the resolution as it is printed in the Delegates' Handbook. - 2.
-Resolutions must be submitted in the form outlined in Phase One, above.
+Resolutions must be submitted by the stated deadline of Friday, September 10, 2021, by 5:00 p.m.
+Submission is through an online form.
+No late submissions will be accepted.
+Submitters of resolutions must designate the name, e-mail address, and telephone number of a contact person who is authorized to review the recommendations of the Resolutions Committee.